-Preparing for a marketing job interview can feel daunting, especially since the industry is dynamic and the questions can vary depending on the role and company.
-However, certain marketing interview questions consistently pop up.
+Preparing for a Marketing job interview can feel daunting, especially since the industry is dynamic and the questions can vary depending on the role and company.
+However, certain Marketing interview questions consistently pop up.

 By understanding what employers are looking for and tailoring your responses accordingly, you can confidently showcase your expertise and make a strong impression.
 While there are many questions you could be asked, the guide below not only highlights the top five but also shows you a strategic way to approach almost any question, which we recommend as part of your interview prep.